clairesunstudio/slidev-dataviz/dataviz-maps.md

 <!--

 Flow Maps geographically show the movement of information or objects from one location to another and their amount.
 Typically Flow Maps are used to show the migration data of people, animals and products.
 The magnitude or amount of migration in a single flow line is represented by its thickness.
 This helps to show how migration is distributed geographically.Flow Maps are drawn from a point of origin and branch out of their “flow lines”.
 Arrows can be used to show direction, or if the movement is incoming or outgoing.
 Drawing flow lines without arrows can be used to represent trade going back-and-forth.
 Merging/bundling flow lines together and avoiding crossovers can help to reduce visual clutter on the map.

+Sankey Diagrams display flows and their quantities in proportion to one another.
+Typically, Sankey Diagrams are used to visually represent the transfer of energy, money, materials, or the flow of any isolated system or process.The thickness of the arrows and lines shows their magnitudes or quantities.
+Flow arrows or lines can combine or split apart at each stage of a process.Colour can be used to divide the diagram into different categories or to show the transition from one state of the process to another.Often, Sankey Diagrams are confused with Parallel Sets and Alluvial Diagrams, but this post clarifies the differences.

 -->